-Drug use is a common topic in films of all kinds, whether as a main plot point or a device to further a character’s storyline.
-This isn’t much of a mystery: approximately 25 million Americans have used an illicit drug at least once in the past month, and 70% of those 18 and older have had a drink.
-Whether for better or for worse, substance use, both responsible and irresponsible, is a popular habit for a large portion of individuals.
+Drug use is portrayed in films of all kinds, whether as a main plot point or a device to further a character’s storyline.
+This isn’t an uncommon problem: approximately 25 million Americans have used an illicit drug at least once in the past month, and 70% of those 18 and older have had a drink.
+Whether for better or for worse, substance use, both responsible and irresponsible, is a prevalent habit for a significant portion of individuals.

 However, the use of substances in media isn’t always realistic.
-Often painted in extremes and designed to create drama and attract attention, drug use on television rarely sends an authentic message – or a positive one.
+Often painted in extremes and designed to create drama and attract attention, drug use and detox in film rarely send an authentic message— or a positive one.
 Here’s what pop culture gets wrong about addiction, detox, and recovery.

-The vast majority of content involving drug use in movies and TV shows, especially content aimed at young people, takes one of two angles: that drug abuse is a quick path to death and that once in, there’s no way out, or that drug use isn’t necessarily problematic and recreational use is nothing more than a good time.
+The vast majority of content involving drug use in movies and TV shows, especially content aimed at young people, takes one of two angles.
+The first is that drug abuse is a quick path to death with no way out.
+The second is that drug use isn’t actually a problem and recreational use is nothing more than a good time.

-Both of these stances are, of course, extremely problematic.
-Glorifying drug use and tying it to parties, sex, and popularity makes it appealing to teens and young adults, increasing the likelihood of use without a full understanding of the consequences.
+Both of these stances are, of course, extremely questionable.
+Glorifying drug use and tying it to parties, sex, and popularity makes it appealing to teens and young adults.
+This is problematic since it increases the likelihood of substance use without a full understanding of the consequences.
 As many young people start using in school or with friends, an association with good times and sexual relationships can be dangerous.

 Additionally, painting a picture of bleak hopelessness isn’t good either.
 While this can potentially scare individuals out of using in the first place, it also drives home the point that once use starts, it can’t be stopped and there’s no way to move forward.
-In order to promote getting help and healing, it’s important that users realize that support and treatment are available to aid in recovery.
+To promote getting help and healing, it’s essential that users realize that support and treatment are available to aid in recovery.

 As with many elements of daily life, there’s a division between life and art.
 These misconceptions can be very damaging, creating long-term problems for users and non-users alike.